stefanpejcinoski/Music-classification-by-genre-using-machine-learning/README.md

 I wrote this project for a college subject assignment.
 It uses two machine learning models (you can switch between them in the code) kNN and a dense neural network model.
 The GUI part i wrote for fun and for learning Tkinter.
-The feature extraction and the dense model are both based on a [Medium article](https://towardsdatascience.com/extract-features-of-music-75a3f9bc265d) on the towards data science blog.
+The feature extraction and the dense model are both based on a [Medium article](https://towardsdatascience.com/extract-features-of-music-75a3f9bc265d) on the Towards Data Science blog.
 The model is trained on the [GTZAN dataset](http://marsyas.info/downloads/datasets.html), which consists of 1000 audio tracks, each one 10 seconds long.
 There are 10 genres represented in the dataset with 100 tracks per genre.